 During the initial investigations, a man named James William Lewis sent a letter to Johnson & Johnson asking for $1 million to stop the poisonings.
 He was later convicted of extortion and served 13 years of a 20-year sentence.

 He has denied all responsibility for the killings ever since his release, however, the Department of Justice investigators maintain that he is the most likely candidate.

 Though the culprit was never caught, the deaths and subsequent investigation sparked a huge change in the manufacturing and packaging of Tylenol.
-The capsules were reintroduced, but so were solid pills which were much harder to contaminate, along with a new tamper-proof package.
+The capsules were reintroduced, but so were solid pills that were much harder to contaminate, along with a new tamper-proof package.
 Johnson & Johnson also established a relationship with the Federal Bureau of Investigation and the Food and Drug Administration.